 We use easy to find fresh ingredients in tried and true traditional Middle Eastern soup recipes that are delicious, wholesome and flavorful, while also nutritious and filling.
 Hardy legumes such as chickpeas and lentils as well as common vegetables that thrive in semi-arid lands are heavily used in these culinary delights prepared with citrus lemon, pungent herbs and aromatic spices.

 Many of these dishes are vegetarian or can be prepared by leaving out the meat or chicken.
 These mouth-watering everyday soups will diffuse their enticing aromas in your home.
-Ironically, since soups are known as peasant foods, they are not served to guests.
+Ironically, since soups are known as peasant foods, they were not served to guests.
 They satisfy the hunger, are economical to prepare and give one a feeling of warmth.
+I've rarely had a guest come for dinner who doesn't hope for a warm bowl of Chicken matzah ball soup.
+If I know I am serving a vegetarian guest, I will prepare lentil or minestrone soup.